rEdonE13/ISSA/README.md

 To create the db file with the default architecture, just run the main.py script.

-The iSSA interface will fetch the last serial number available in the `pme.db` file.
+The iSSA interface will fetch the last serial number available in the `pme.db` file.<br>
 ![iSSA User Interface](https://user-images.githubusercontent.com/16616359/213698227-d3ea6ac8-f325-4c51-bdff-fd3ceb497f4a.png)

-A benchmark report like in the folling image is going to be generated.
+A benchmark report like in the folling image is going to be generated.<br>
 ![Benchmark Report](https://user-images.githubusercontent.com/16616359/213698071-2f61fb4b-cfe2-4525-be45-f11ece11fd04.png)

 ## Benchmark Report